Black players in ice hockey

-The history of black players in North American ice hockey has roots dating back to the late 19th century.
-The first black ice hockey star was Herb Carnegie during the Great Depression.
-Willie O'Ree broke the NHL's color barrier with the Boston Bruins in 1958.
+The history of black players in ice hockey has roots dating back to the late 19th century in North America.
+The first black ice hockey star was Herb Carnegie, who rose to stardom during the Great Depression.
+In the National Hockey League, Willie O'Ree broke the color barrier with the Boston Bruins in 1958.
+Angela James broke many records.
+She became the captain of the Canada women's national ice hockey team in 1990 and remains the only Black captain of a national Canadian ice hockey team, men's or women's.